 Lenders will use your credit score or rating to determine whether you qualify for certain financial products, such as a credit card, loan, or mortgage.
 It’s calculated using the information on your credit report, as well as any additional information you supply as part of an application.
 Your credit score tells lenders what kind of borrower you are, and how likely it is that you’ll manage to keep up with any repayments that are agreed.

 Credit is a form of borrowing, which means you’re given something with the agreement that you will pay back the cost later.
 Most adults have at least one form of credit, and the most common types are mortgages, loans, overdrafts, and credit cards.
 But, there are other situations where you will use credit: for example, if you take out a phone contract that spreads the cost out into monthly instalments.
-How reliable you are when it comes to making these repayments will affect how strong your credit score is.
+How reliable you are when it comes to making these repayments will affect whether you have a good or bad credit score.

 What is the difference between a credit score and a credit report?